Prepare Before Hurricane Season Begins

 Recovery

 Be sure to keep yourself fed and well hydrated.
-After-storm clean up is a grueling task and it will be hot, humid, and seem never-ending.
+After-storm-clean-up is a grueling task and it will be hot, humid, and seem never-ending.
 Take frequent breaks, talk to neighbors, lend a hand if you can.
 Also, there will be more displaced wildlife after a storm is over.
 Keep vigilant for them where you may not have ever seen wildlife before.
-Some of the common wildlife sightings after a storm for me were hummingbirds, strange butterflies, a poisonous water snake, ducks.
-Lost pets have also found their way to our area including dogs, cats, chickens, parakeets and a cockatoo.
-Do you have an emergency snake bite action plan?
+Some of the common wildlife sightings after a storm for me were hummingbirds, strange butterflies, a poisonous snake, ducks, and alligators.
+Lost pets have found their way to our area including dogs, cats, chickens, parakeets and a cockatoo.

 Your local county government should have an Emergency Operations Center or Department of Emergency Management.
 Find out now if they have a phone number and website for updates.
 You may contact them or listen to their designated local radio station for updates and disaster plans.
 They may even have volunteer opportunities during or after disasters if you can help.